“I got mixed up and called my landlord by mistake.”

 Earlier today, you meant to call one person, but you called someone else instead.
 Now you're telling your friend about it.
-You say:
+You say this while telling your friend about the error.

 I got mixed up and called my landlord by mistake.